Phileosopher/commonplace/autos.md

 - Part lifespans vary between vehicle models and relative size.
 - Keep track of the date and mileage when parts are replaced.

+Often, you can be fortunate to spot an issue *before* it becomes a crisis by [interpreting warning lights](autos-lights.jpg) on the dashboard.

+Small routine needs

+- Car lamp - 6 months
+- Windshield wiper - 6-12 months

 Starting system

 - Alternator - 80K-100K miles